cgoldberg/githubtakeout/README.md

 ### About:

-_githubtakeout_ is a data export tool for GitHub repositories.
+_githubtakeout_ is a data export tool for git repositories hosted on GitHub.
 It clones your personal repos and gists, and creates a tarball of each.

 ### Install:

-`pip install githubtakeout` (coming soon)
+`pip install githubtakeout`

 ### Run: